 Who is responsible for the action?
-Director of Mental Health Urgent Care & Inpatient Services Deputy Director of Quality and Safety How are you going to ensure that the i mproveme ents have been made and are sustainable?
-What measures are going to put in place ce to chec k this?
-Staff surveying and feedback , , Who is responsible?
-Who is responsible?
-Director of Mental Health Urgent Care & Inpatient Services S Deputy Director of Quality and Safety of Employee Experience 2 ii ootoi or Employee Experience What resources (if any) are needed to i mplement the change(s) and are these resources What resources (if any) are needed to implement the change(s) and are these resources available?
+Director r of Mental Health Urgent Care & Inpatient Deputy Director of Quality and Safety How are you going to ensure that the improvements have been made and are sustainable?
+What measures are going to put in place to check this?
+Staff surveying and feedback Who is responsible?
+Director of Mental Health Urgent Care & Inpatient Services.
+Deputy Director of Quality and Safety Director of Employee Experience What resources (if any) are needed to implement the change(s) and are these resources available?
 No additional resources needed No additional resources needed Date actions will be completed: Support is ongoing.
 Key additional actions due by Sept 23